lambdacogito/lambdacogito.github.io/content/_posts/2023-05-27-kr-and-lgm-part1.md

 the weaknesses of LLM in arithmetic calculation is because we can not have a training dataset contains a full enumeration of the symbolic calculation, except for a specialized preparation.

-**Hypothesis-2**.
-LLM presents superb capabilities in pattern capturing and summarization, while showing an intrinsic weakness to involve the encoded implicit knowledge in symbols.

 ## General Principles of KR